Self-Directed IRA Types

 The Internal Revenue Code (IRC) acts as a guide to prevent IRA holders from triggering prohibited transactions.
 However, the IRC does not describe what investments a self-directed IRA can make.
 It does, however, describe what the IRA cannot invest in.

-When it comes to navigating the prohibited transaction rules, it is important to work with an IRA custodian that can help you understand whether the transaction you want to make will be a violation of the rules.
+When it comes to navigating the prohibited transaction rules, it is important to work with an IRA custodian who can help you understand whether the transaction you want to make will be a violation of the rules.

-The good news is, establishing a self-directed IRA is now easier than ever.
+The good news is, that establishing a self-directed IRA is now easier than ever.
 The key is choosing the right self-directed IRA custodian who can perform all the required self-directed IRA services efficiently and cost-effectively.

 Get in Touch